electra13x7777/EOCurses/README.md

 *NOTE*: If a test results in a *SEGFAULT* please make a new [issue](https://github.com/electra13x7777/EOCurses/issues) so that I can figure out the problem and get it fixed.
 If you have relevant test output make sure to include that too.

+### Documentation
+Codebase design and documentation can be found [here](https://github.com/electra13x7777/EOCurses/blob/master/src/utils/EOCBIBLE.md).
+If you are interested in contributing code please consult this markdown file since it goes through how the program is structured.

 ### Features

 #### Developed (What is currently working but may be reworked)